sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 This Monte Carlo estimatation is referred as MC dropout by the author.

 From pratical point of view, in test time, we just <b>keep the dropout enabled</b>, and perform T stochastic forward passes through the network.
 To obtain the final prediction we just average the results, and to obtain the model uncertainty we just <em>calculate sample variance of these results</em>.
+A good tutorial for MC dropout can be found at here https://github.com/xuwd11/Dropout_Tutorial_in_PyTorch.

 Example result for regression problem: